 During the alarm stage of stress, the increase in aldosterone production raises sodium over potassium, while potassium is lost through the urine.
 With high Na/K the person can be easily overwhelmed by the slightest stress or irritation and over-react.
 This response can by-pass higher cortical intellectual functions, making it more difficult to counsel the individual about their reactions.
 Balancing the Na/K will allow the person to better control their emotions and awareness.
 Stress left uncorrected will deplete magnesium and zinc and eventually exhaust the body's adrenals and both sodium and potassium plummet as a result.
 Proper interpretation of HTMA provides an excellent look at one's "stress profile" along with the effects that stress (internal or external) is having on their system.

 Thyroid Health & Weight

 Calcium slows down the thyroid while potassium speeds it up.
-Potassium is required to sensitize the cells to Thyroid hormone, while Calcium blocks the absorption and transfer of all hormones and nutrients into the cell.
+Potassium is required to sensitize the cells to T3, while Calcium blocks the absorption and transfer of all hormones and nutrients into the cell.
 The balance between calcium and potassium is a great indicator of the efficiency of the thyroid gland, which can in turn lead to both energy and weight challenges.
 Excess calcium also slows metabolism, which in turn can also lead to weight struggles.

 Will taking the hair sample affect my beautiful hairstyle?